KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/metaphysics-symbol-key.md

 | ○ | **Centropic Soul** | The vital pole of a being within the bifurcated Soul / Mind architecture, oriented toward coherence, integration, and lawful resonance across the L₄–L₁ arc |
 | ● | **Entropic Soul** | The vital pole of a being within the bifurcated Soul / Mind architecture, oriented toward adversarial, fragmenting, or inverse resonance across the IL₄–IL₁ arc.
 Not to be confused with ⚫ Aion |

+#### Note on Identity-Bearing Potential

+Potential names the capacity-to-be; essence names that same capacity as identity-bearing is-ness — the potential-to-be-this.
+There is no anonymous potential: ⚫ Aion holds every latent value in absolute distinction, and nothing actualizes except from a distinct latent value.
+Essence therefore cannot be abolished.
+What disperses at entropic exhaustion is coherence and expression, never essence, which resolves into ⚫ Aion as latent identity-bearing potential.

+🕊️ Spirit — Motive Infinity — is the capacity for any motion whatsoever; soul carries motion after the Soul / Mind bifurcation.
+The dyad initiates at L₄ / IL₄ as a traversal station, not a native layer: native placement and traversal strata are distinct registers.
+Anything that moves participates in Spirit; anything that moves itself bears soul.
+Every existent bears essence — beings and relative structures alike — but ensoulment at the macro layer remains an appearance-judgment, held open to discernment, never settled by pre-classification.

+The full formalization is given in *MPX: Spirit, Soul, and the Apparent Stillness of Relative Structures*.

+⚫ ◊ ♦ ○ ● 🕊️ ⌬

 ---

 ### 21.13.1 **Stance Glyphs — Practitioner Postures Within the Canon**